Pocketzen/cse15l-lab-reports/lab1.md

 Hello World
 ```
 working directory: /home
 not an error
-the command reads the file's dat and print's its contents in the terminal
+the command reads the file's data and prints its contents in the terminal
 in this case, from line 2, it was "Hello World"